disanda/Deep-GAN-Encoders/readme.md

 > Grad-CAM & Grad-CAM++: https://github.com/yizt/Grad-CAM.pytorch
 > SSIM Index: https://github.com/Po-Hsun-Su/pytorch-ssim

-We express our thanks to above authors.
+Our implementation of the proposed method is partly borrowed from the above works.
+We would like to thank the above authors.

 ## License

-The code of this repository is released under the [Apache 2.0](LICENSE) license.<br>
+The code of this repository is released under the [Apache 2.0](LICENSE) license.<br>The directories `models/biggan` and `models/stylegan2` are provided under the MIT license.<br>
-The directory `netdissect` is a derivative of the [GAN Dissection][gandissect] project, and is provided under the MIT license.<br>
-The directories `models/biggan` and `models/stylegan2` are provided under the MIT license.

-## BibTeX